kongware/scriptum/README.md

 # Type System

 It requires great mastery to develop a type system that is sound and expressive at the same time.
 Usually the type system is designed first and the language build around it.
-Doing it the other way around is often a futile endeavor. scriptum utilizes types extensivley, but only to help the programmer develop a mental model of their program's underlying data types.
+Doing it the other way around is often a futile endeavor. scriptum utilizes types extensively, but only to help the programmer develop a mental model of their program's underlying data types.
 In a dynamically typed environment you need to fill in for the compiler anyway and scriptum helps you accomplish this task.

 ## Introspection